lucasvieirasilva/knex-data-api-client/README.md

 Support for transactions, and nestTables is included.

+## Forked from markusahlstrand/knex-aurora-data-api-client

+This forked version of the knex-aurora-data-api-client has been modified to use this forked version of the [data-api-client](https://www.npmjs.com/package/@awslv/data-api-client) module, which has been modified to support AWS SDK v3.

 ## Configuration

 The library uses the default AWS credentials to connect to the RDS database using the data-api.